 Boston College provides short-order stations at every meal.
 Procedures include, but are not limited to:

 - Staff are highly trained in cross-contact procedures.
 If a student asks a question about any ingredient, even if they do not self-identify with an allergy, staff are trained to get a manager.
-If the student has an allergy, a meal can be prepared separately in the kitchen without cross contact.

 - Staff are also trained to give fresh plates to each student, replace any utensil that touches another ingredient, put on new gloves between preparing each menu item, and clean and sanitize grills and other cooking surfaces if a new ingredient will be used.